 The Right Way of Securing an Oracle

-Where the Komodo Trustless Oracle really shines is security.
+Where the Komodo Trustless Oracle module really shines is security.
 The 1 percent tolerance rule might sound arbitrary and counterintuitive at first, but it secures the chain in an elegant way, without any added complexity.

 Let’s take a typical attack scenario, where the attacker wants to push the price as high as possible.
 He mines a block with the maximum price possible, 1 percent higher than the current price.
 Miners have slightly different local prices, as they get the data from different sources at slightly different times.
 So some of them will accept this block, as it will fall just below the allowed 1 percent change, and some won’t.
 This would create a small fork on the chain.
-However, when the attacker tries to submit another 1 percent higher price in the next block, all nodes will reject it as invalid, and the attack is stopped just as it started.
-The nodes that went on the one block fork will return back to the main chain when the next honest blocks are mined.
+However, when the attacker tries to submit another 1 percent higher price in the next block, all nodes will reject it as invalid, and the attack is stopped just as quickly as it started.
+The nodes that went on the one block fork will return back to the main chain when the next honest block is mined.

 After the notary nodes all agree on a recent blockhash (after the small reorgs), a notarization is submitted to the network for validation.
 All the nodes validate the notarization, if and only if they already had the identical blockhash for the corresponding block height.
 This record is made permanent on the local chain, the Komodo, chain and finally on the Bitcoin chain.
 The only way a notarization can happen is if all the notary nodes, which are always online, are in agreement.
 This allows new nodes coming online (bootstrapping) to differentiate between a fake chain and the honest chain.